 • Easement Disputes – An easement allows someone a limited right to enter the property of someone else to use the property for a specific purpose.
 For instance, if others use a road or path that crosses through a person’s property to reach a beach, public landmark, or main road.
 If either party involved in an easement breaches the agreement, it can lead to real estate litigation.

 • Breach of Duty – This is a form of negligence that involves the contract between a real estate agent and their client.
 Real estate agents have a duty to work in their clients’ best interests.
-If a real estate agent’s negligence leads to their client losing money, it may be a case of breach of duty.
+If a real estate agent’s negligence leads to their client losing money, it may be a breach of duty.
 An example of this would be if a real estate agent knew information about a property that would cause the client not to want to buy the property.
 If the real estate agent did not tell the client the information and the client bought the property, that would be a breach of duty.

-• Failure to Disclose – Sellers must disclose information about property they are selling, like defects, to potential buyers.
+• Failure to Disclose – Sellers must disclose information about the property they are selling, like defects, to potential buyers.
 If a seller does not disclose this information and a buyer discovers an undisclosed defect after purchasing the property, the buyer may be able to file a lawsuit against the seller for failure to disclose.

-• Boundary and Property Line Disputes – This sort of legal issue arises when a property line/boundary is disputed.
+• Boundary & Property Line Disputes – This sort of legal issue arises when a property line/boundary is disputed.
 In some cases, a property line was never registered.
 In other cases, the boundary being used by the two properties does not match the registered property line.

 • Eminent Domain – This involves the government taking private property from the owner for public use.
 The government compensates the property owner for the real estate.
 However, in many cases, the real estate owner would rather keep their property than let the government have it, which can lead to a legal dispute.